-Note: \\\ indicates significant at 1%
+Note: indicates significant at 1%

-The effect of MTE on behavioral intention: revisit intention and intention to recommend, can be seen in Table 4.
+The effect of MTE or 11 havioral intention: revisit intention and intention to recommend, can be seen in Table 4.
 The result shows that MTE has a positive significant relationship with the revisit intention due to that the t value of this variable is greater than 1.96.
-The path coefficient is 0.619, and it indicates that the better the MTE is, the higher the opportunity to revisit intention is.
+The path coefficient is 0.619, and it indicates that the better the MTE is, the higher the opp 4 unity to revisit intention is.
 The second objective of this study is to see the effect of MTE on intention to recommend.
-The result shows that MTE has a positive significant relationship with the intention to recommend.
-The path coefficient also indicates a positive sign, and it means that the higher MTE is the higher intention to recommend.
+The result shows that MTE has 4 positive significant relationship with the intention to recommend.
+The part coefficient also indicates a positive sign, and it means that the higher MTE is the higher intention to recommend.
 The structural model is shown in Figure 2.